Jack Wagner (actor): Personal life

 In November 2011, Jack met his 23-year-old daughter, Kerry, for the first time at a concert in Florida.
 Kerry had been placed for adoption at birth by her birth mother and had recently hired a private investigator to find her biological parents.
 This was the subject of Wagner's "personal story" in his Dancing with the Stars performance on April 2, 2012.

-Wagner is a golfer and is the only non-professional athlete to have won the American Century Celebrity Golf Classic, an annual competition featuring American sports and entertainment celebrities.
+Wagner is a highly accomplished golfer and at one point considered a career in pro golf.
+He won the Missouri junior college championship in 1980, and is the only non-professional athlete to have won the American Century Celebrity Golf Classic, an annual competition featuring American sports and entertainment celebrities.
 Wagner first won the event in 2006 and repeated as champion in 2011, when he bested Dallas Cowboys quarterback Tony Romo.
 He has a total of nineteen top ten finishes.
 The tournament, televised by NBC in July, is played over three rounds at Edgewood Tahoe Golf Course in Lake Tahoe.

-Wagner also won the Missouri junior college championship in 1980, and at one point considered a career in pro golf.
-He has a Celebrity Golf Classic named after him that raises funds for the Leukemia & Lymphoma Society.
+Wagner has a Celebrity Golf Classic named after him that raises funds for the Leukemia & Lymphoma Society.
 Wagner created the event to support the Society's mission to cure such cancers as leukemia, lymphoma, Hodgkin's disease, and myeloma, and to improve the quality of life of patients and their families.
 The Golf Classic raised more than $600,000 in its first two years to fund critical cancer research and patient services.